 Self-Assessment.
 The Board maintains a process whereby the Board, its committees and its members conduct annual self-evaluations and self-assessments.

+Retirement Age.
 The Board has adopted a retirement age of 72 for non-employee directors.